 Differences Reasons for the Differences 1.
-Paragraph 240.7A, Footnote 1a and Appendix 1 The paragraph reflects the legal requirement in Hong Kong and additional guidance on the application of the Prevention of Bribery Ordinance.
-2. Paragraph 290.25, Footnote 1b Additional guidance on the definition of "public interest entity" under the legislation of Hong Kong.
-3. Paragraph 290.26 of the IESBA Code is modified by deleting or revising certain words.
-The Institute is a member body of IFAC and the authority in issuing the Code of Ethics for Professional Accountants.
-There are no other member bodies within the Institute.
-The Institute takes the view that, instead of being encouraged to do so under the IESBA Code, firms shall determine with reference to the factors listed in paragraph 290.26 whether a non-listed client is a public interest entity.
-4. Paragraphs 290.107 of the IESBA Code is modified by deleting or revising certain safeguards.
+Paragraphs 100.10, 100.11, 140.7, 290.41 and 290.49 The Institute replaced the wording "member body" in the IESBA Code to "the Institute" to adapt for local context.
+2. Paragraph 240.7A, Footnote 1a and Appendix 1 The paragraph reflects the legal requirement in Hong Kong and additional guidance on the application of the Prevention of Bribery Ordinance.
+3. Paragraph 290.25, Footnote 1b Additional guidance on the definition of "public interest entity" under the legislation of Hong Kong.
+4. Paragraph 290.107 of the IESBA Code is modified by deleting or revising certain safeguards.
 The Institute takes the view that the threats created in the specified circumstances would be so significant that the safeguards should be tightened or no safeguard could reduce the threat to an acceptable level.
-5. Paragraph 290.148 of the IESBA Code is modified.
+5. Paragraph 290.146 of the IESBA Code is modified.
 The modification reflects the legal requirement in Hong Kong.
 6. (a) Part D on additional ethical requirements is added. (b) Paragraphs 100.2 and 100.3 of the IESBA Code are modified to refer to Part D. Part D sets out the additional ethical requirements on specific areas which are primarily derived from local legal or regulatory requirements.